innoteq/django-resto/README.rst

 Installation guide
 ------------------

-django-resto works with Django 1.4 or later, and with any supported Python version except 2.5.
+django-sesame is tested with:

+- Django 1.4 (LTS), 1.6 and 1.7,
+- all supported Python versions (except Python 2.5 for Django 1.4).

 1. Download and install the package from PyPI::